Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the effects of strain: Obtaining conductivity tensors using the semiclassical Boltzmann formalism

 In the presence of a nontrivial topological charge in the bandstructure, the Boltzmann equation of Eq.~\eqref{eqkin3} will get modified.
-We specifically focus on 3D nodal-point semimetals with nonzero Chern numbers.
-Considering transport for a single node of chirality $\chi$ in a 3d nodal-point semimetal, Eq.~\eqref{eqkin21} will get modified to \cite{Sundurum:1999,son13_chiral}
+We specifically focus on 3d nodal-point semimetals with nonzero Chern numbers.
+Considering transport for a single node of chirality $\chi$, Eq.~\eqref{eqkin21} will get modified to \cite{Sundurum:1999,son13_chiral}

 where $\mathbf{\Omega }_{\chi ,n} (\mathbf k)$ is the Berry curvature of the node, which is a pseudovector expressed by